 Nyack is really a horrible place to live.
 And as a real estate broker and leader in the local community, I believe it's my duty to give the public the right impression of this disgusting locale.
 With that said, following (in no particular order) is my list of 8 reasons why no one should ever consider a move to the village.

 2. There are Way Too Many Restaurants to Choose From.
 No matter what cuisine you're trying to avoid, you'll find it in Nyack.
 With the varying options for food and fare, Nyack is just horrible for your waistline!
 You can take in calories at almost every turn!
 And it's not just limited to food, no!
 Nyack has some of the most ridiculous sweets imaginable.
-Dinner and dessert at Hudson House, Desserts are Didier Dumas, the Pie Lady...
+Dinner and dessert at Hudson House, Desserts are Didier Dumas, Chocolaterie European Chocolate Shoppe...
 Forget about it!

 3. With all the Various Shops and Boutiques, You're Bound to Go Broke.
-Clothing, Antiques, Chocolate, Cheese, Glasses...
+Clothing, Furniture, Antiques, Cheese, Glasses...
 You name it!
 You can find it in Nyack... and lose track of what's in your wallet at the same time.
-You can literally shop all day going from Main Street to Broadway... and don't forget the sider streets like South Franklin.
+You can literally shop all day going from Main Street to Broadway... and don't forget the side streets like South Franklin.
 Damaging I tell you!

 4. Living in Nyack Promotes a Healthier Lifestyle.
 I don't know about you, but it's totally one of those things I'm avoiding.
 Walking, Biking, Biking...Biking.
 Ugh!
 It's horrible!
 Especially biking up to Hook Mountain/Nyack Beach State Park.
 Plus you get more of that horrible Hudson River.
 Enough Already!
 Oh!
 And did I mention yoga?!
 Namaste at every freakin' turn!
 Hot Yoga, Aerial Yoga, Vinyasa...
 That on top of Boot Camp and Crossfit, Nyack is to be avoided at all costs.

-6. How about those weekend street fairs and the Thursday armer's Market?
+6. How about those weekend street fairs and the Thursday Farmers' Market?
 There is always something going on in Nyack.
 And soon there will be that Annual Art Walk everyone is talking about.
 Yes, more walking, shopping and now toss in visual stimulation.
 Who needs it?
-There are galleries galore and now even a designated historic museum, The Hopper House, with it's Hopperesque quaintness and it's beaustiful garder.
+There are galleries galore and now even a designated historic museum, The Hopper House, with it's Hopperesque quaintness and it's beautiful garden.
 It's just to much to take.

 8. Another pocket killer are all the places for pampering.
 Who wants to feel pretty?
 You have hair salons, nail salons, eyelash extensions, massages!
 There are even several boutique barbershops for men!
 Enough Already!!!